ding-lab/CromwellRunner/README.md

 # CromwellRunner

-CromwellRunner is a lightweight interactive workflow manager for managing Cromwell workflows on MGI and RIS compute1 systems at Washington University.
+CromwellRunner is a lightweight interactive workflow manager for managing [Cromwell](https://cromwell.readthedocs.io/en/stable/) workflows on MGI and RIS compute1 systems at Washington University.
 For a batch of cases it provides a set of interactive tools to stage, launch, interrogate, and finalize sets of jobs and workflow results.
 It provides functionality to discover and restart failed jobs, restart runs from intermediate results of past runs, and finalize completed runs to reduce disk use.

-CromwellRunner was originally developed to manage runs of the TinDaisy variant caller.
-Workflow management functionality is isolated to this project to allow for use with arbitrary workflows.
+CromwellRunner was originally developed to manage runs of the [TinDaisy](https://github.com/ding-lab/TinDaisy) variant caller, but it has since been generalized and can be used with arbitrary workflows.

 CromwellRunner consists of the following utilities:
 * `cq` - query cromwell server
-* `datatidy` - manage TinDaisy run results
+* `datatidy` - manage cromwell run results
-* `rungo` - launch TinDaisy jobs
+* `rungo` - launch cromwell jobs
-* `runplan` - initialize TinDaisy jobs
+* `runplan` - initialize cromwell jobs
-* `runtidy` - Organize TinDaisy job logs
+* `runtidy` - Organize cromwell job logs

 These utilities are used to initialize, launch, inspect, clean up, restart, and log CWL runs, particularly for batches of tens and hundreds of runs.